AdobeDocs/workfront.en/help/classic/workfront-proof/wp-work-proofsfiles/organize-your-work/back-up-data.md

    ![Backup_mail.png](assets/backup-mail-350x120.png)
    If you are not currently logged in to Workfront Proof, a new browser window opens and displays the login page.

-## Downloading your backup .zip file from the account settings
+## Downloading your backup .zip file from the account settings {#downloading-your-backup-zip-file-from-the-account-settings}

 When your backup .zip file is ready to download, the Backup tab indicates this by displaying a download link.
 In addition, the Request new backup link appears again.